mongodb-industry-solutions/Connected_Truck_Edge_Server/README.md

-# Connected Vehicle with Edge Server
+# Connected Truck with Edge Server
 The automotive and transportation industries are going through a significant transformation.

 This transformation is the shift to software-focused vehicles.
 This is known as **Software Defined Vehicles**.

-Thanks to being able to reliably ship new updates to software on the vehicles, this transformation will enable innovative customer experiences, increase security, make more efficient transportation and open new business models.
+Thanks to being able to reliably ship new updates to software on the trucks, this transformation will enable innovative customer experiences, increase security, make more efficient transportation and open new business models.

-However, creating a state-of-the-art connected vehicle platform requires a high quality foundation.
+However, creating a state-of-the-art connected truck platform requires a high quality foundation.
 In this demonstration, we will showcase a connected vehicle utilizing MongoDB Edge Server, the Atlas Device SDKs (previously known as Realm), and Device Sync.

 MongoDB and its Device SDKs serve as a comprehensive data layer, facilitating effective two-way data transfer and maintaining consistency across ECUs, DCUs, HCPs, mobile devices, and cloud systems.
 Allowing you to focus on value-generating work such as enhancing the driving experience, gaining value out of the data or produce the right recommendations.

-In this Repository we will walk you through how to set up this connected vehicle demo following the architecture below:
+In this Repository we will walk you through how to set up this connected truck demo following the architecture below:

 ![Alt Text](media/high-level-arch.png)